 With that thought in mind, Shehryar swung the bag on his shoulder and traced his steps back to his home, humming a melody and with a smile on his face.

-Once again, the bag feel from his hands, the pin opening up and the apples he earned through collecting coin and coin, rolled on the dirt ground.
+Once again, the bag fell from his hands, the pin opening up and the apples he earned through collecting coin and coin, rolled on the dirt ground.
 His feet pounded on the ground beneath him, it was yesterday night all over again.

 The cabin appeared in his line of vision, only this time it wasn’t the wooden walls he always saw, this time the old wood which formed his home was on fire.
 Burning the walls, eating away the wood proudly, mocking him.